Lesson 3: Elements and Compounds

 Here are more examples using the same Atom Key shown above:

-So, the subscripts in formulas indicate the number of atoms of each element in a molecule.
-Formulas also include numbers known as coefficients.
-The red numbers in the formulas below are examples.
+So, the subscripts in formulae indicate the number of atoms of each element in a molecule.
+Formulae also include numbers known as coefficients.
+The red numbers in the formulae below are examples.

 The coefficient 5 as in 5 C indicates that there are five of whatever symbol it comes in front of – in this case, there are five C atoms.
 The 4 of 4 H2O indicates that there are four water molecules.
 And the 3 of 3 Cl2 indicates that there are three chlorine molecules.
 The particle diagrams would look like this:

-Here are some more examples of formulas containing coefficients:
+Here are some more examples of formulae containing coefficients:

-Parentheses are sometimes included in the chemical formulas for a type of compound known as an ionic compound.
+Parentheses are sometimes included in the chemical formulae for a type of compound known as an ionic compound.
 Here are three examples:

 There is always a subscripted number after a parenthesis.
 A subscript of 2 means that there are 2 copies of whatever is inside of the parenthesis.
 We will discuss formula writing for ionic compounds in great detail in Chapter 4 of this Chemistry Tutorial.